ziyi-zhu/geniepals/README.md

 The AI backbone of GeniePals is powered by Gemini, a robust LLM that offers a wide range of conversational capabilities suited for educational purposes.
 On-device speech recognition was implemented to ensure privacy and responsiveness, giving kids the ability to interact with their AI friends via voice.
 The spoken output of the AI is generated through the ElevenLabs API, which provides highly realistic voice synthesis, making the AI companions sound friendly and approachable.

 ### Challenges Faced
 One of the primary challenges was ensuring that the interaction between children and the AI was safe and appropriate.
-Implementing filters and safeguards to prevent any harmful content while maintaining a conversational flow was a complex task that required thorough testing and iteration.
+While Google Gemini has built-in safety settings, achieving optimal performance—balancing safety with fun and engagement—required fine-tuning.
+Implementing filters and safeguards to prevent any harmful content while maintaining a conversational flow was a complex task that necessitated thorough testing and iteration.

 Another significant challenge was designing AI responses to be empathetic and supportive, mirroring human-like emotions through text, speech, and animation.
-Integrating these elements to work synchronously while keeping app performance optimal was a demanding aspect of the project.
+To reliably process model outputs and properly display text and emotions with the correct content, I chose to guide Gemini to generate structured responses in JSON.
+Integrating these elements to work synchronously while keeping app performance optimal involved more testing and iteration, ensuring that all components functioned harmoniously.

 ### Conclusion
 The journey of creating GeniePals has been immensely fulfilling.
 From conceptualization to execution, each phase of the project brought its own set of challenges and learnings.
 The final product not only bridges the gap between human interaction and LLMs for children but also enriches their daily lives by offering a magical AI friend who can chat, play, and learn with them.
-Watching children interact with GeniePals and hearing their laughter and excitement has been the greatest reward, affirming the impact of combining technology with compassion and creativity.
+Watching the children of my colleagues interact with GeniePals and hearing their laughter and excitement has been the greatest reward, affirming the impact of combining technology with compassion and creativity.

 ### Built With